 All air voids in concrete are not created equal.
-Find out the difference between beneficial air entrainment and accidental, or detrimental, air entrapment.
+Find out the difference between beneficial air entrainment and accidental, or detrimental, air entrapment

 In regions where temperatures can frequently fluctuate near freezing, freeze-and-thaw cycles pose one of the greatest challenges to concrete durability.
 Capillary voids will form during concrete production, so protection against capillary ice damage must be designed into the precast concrete product.
 Air-entraining admixtures are one part of the solution that will prevent damage from freeze-thaw conditions.